zaiisao/Documentation/en/Voice/join_communication_android.md

 In the `joinChannel` method:

 -   Pass a token that identifies the role and privilege of the user.
 Set token as null for low-security requirements.
+We recommend usting a token in the production environment.
 A token is generated at the server of the app.
 For how to generate a token, see [Security Keys](../../en/Voice/token.md).
 -   Pass a channel ID that identifies the channel.
 Users that input the same channel ID enter into the same channel.
 -   Pass a uid that identifies the user.
 Each user in a channel requires a unique uid.
 If you want to join the same channel on different devices, ensure that different uids are used for each device.